-Required Text: None; all materials will be provided in print or as online links.
-Supplementary Text: None Required Laboratory Manual: None; all materials will be provided in print or as online links.
-Supplementary Materials: You will need to provide: a class binder for handouts and notes, estimate a 2.5"-3.0" binder, part of which will be a lab notebook section; colored pencils.
+Supplementary Materials: You will need to provide: a class binder for handouts and notes, estimate a 2.5"-3.0" binder; this will include lab notebook, which will later be submitted separately for grading.
+Also, you will need a set of 12-36 colored pencils.

-Student Learning Objectives:

-The student will be able to:
+Student Learning Objectives The student will be able to: